Xilinx/Vitis_Model_Composer/Tutorials/README.md

 # Simulink Basics

-If you need a refresher on Simulink start [here](./Simulink_Basics/README.md).
-This is a 15 minute read.
+Click [here](./Simulink_Basics/README.md) to learn what you need to know about Simulink before you start using Vitis Model Composer.

 # Vitis Model Composer Tutorials